JesseBausell/hs6PROCESS_SEABASS/README.md

 Filling out metadata_HeaderFile_hs6.txt:
 hs6PROCESS_SEABASS relies on a metadata header to process hs6 data.
 All information \should be included in this header.
 A header template (metadata_HeaderFile_hs6.txt) indicating important fields is provided in GitHub hs6PROCESS_SEABASS repository.
 When filling out this header file, the first three headers (indicating user instructions) should be left alone.
 Required information fields contain = signs.
 USER SHOULD ONLY ALTER TEXT APPEARING ON THE RIGHT HAND SIDE OF =.
 User should indicate unavailability of desired information with "NA".
 DO NOT DELETE ROWS!
 Below are fields contained in metadata_HeaderFile_hs6.txt and instructions on how to fill them out.
 Spaces should never be used in header fields; use underscore instead (_).

-data_file_name= indicate name of ascii (.dat) file containing unprocessed hs6 data.
+data_file_name=indicate name of ascii (.dat) file containing unprocessed hs6 data.
 This file is generated using HydroSoft software created by HOBI Labs to support their instrument platforms (e.g. HydroScat, a-Beta, c-Beta & Abyss-2) by converting raw signals to engineering units.
 Please note: When using HydroSoft to output .dat files, user should be sure NOT to apply pure-water correction; hs6PROCESS_SEABASS applies this step already.
 It is ok for user to output both sigma-corrected and uncorrected backscttering coefficients as hs6PROCESS_SEABASS can differentiate between them.

 data_file_name=pathway for aforementioned HydroSoft-generated ac-s .dat file (data_file_name).
 This pathway should include the folder in which sits, and should be ended using "/" or "\" for mac and pc respectively.